 Migratory Bird Treaty Act under assault by Trump administration – online comments needed!

 Wildlife biologist Trish Cutler let us know that the Trump administration has proposed new regulations that remove 99% of protections for migratory birds from the 100 year old Migratory Bird Treaty Act.
-It is extremely important that we go online to make comments opposing these new regulations on the U.S. Fish and Wildlife webpage before the March 19 deadline.
-It’s important to point out that birds are a public resource, important to our economy, environment and enjoyment of life, and they must be protected.
+She said it is extremely important that we go online to make comments opposing these new regulations on the U.S. Fish and Wildlife webpage before the March 19 deadline.
+You can point out that birds are a public resource, important to our economy, environment and enjoyment of life, and they must be protected.
 Information about changes to the act are available here, and you can make comments on the U.S. Fish and Wildlife website by going here.
 For more information, email Trish.

 State Representative Doreen Gallegos will be running for re-election